-New Focus for Vaccine Push: Republican Men
+New focus for vaccine push: Republican men

 What did sway them, significantly, was vaccine information from doctors.

 That’s no surprise to Mollyann Brodie, chief operating officer at the Kaiser Family Foundation and executive director of its polling program.
-Her research finds less extreme Republicans have legitimate concerns that they want heard and answered.
+Her research finds less-extreme Republicans have legitimate concerns that they want heard and answered.

 Brodie also points out that a slight majority of Republican men favor vaccination.
 Among them is Congressman Austin Scott, R-Ga.
 After he was hospitalized with COVID-19, he got vaccinated the first day he was eligible.